Lepthoplosternum

 Lepthoplosternum is a small genus of freshwater catfish in the Callichthyinae subfamily of the armored catfish family.

 Taxonomy

 The type species for this genus is Callichthys pectoralis.
 The name is derived from the Greek leptos, meaning "thin", the Greek hoplon, meaning "weapon", and the Greek sternon, meaning "chest" or "sternum".
-Lepthoplosternum is relatively basal among callichthyines, being sister to the clade comprising Megalechis + Dianema + Hoplosternum.
-Callichthys is the most basal genus in the subfamily.

 L. stellatum and L. ucamara are hypothesized to form a partially unresolved polytomy with L. pectorale and L. beni, which are sister-species to each other.
 L. tordilho is sister to these four species and L. altamazonicum is the most basal species.

 Species

 There are currently six recognized species in this genus: